Impetigo is a common skin infection.

 Impetigo can spread to others.
-You can catch the infection if the fluid that oozes from the blisters touches an open area on your skin.
+You can catch the infection from someone who has it if the fluid that oozes from their skin blisters touches an open area on your skin.

 Symptoms of impetigo are:

-- One or many blisters filled with pus that are easy to pop.
+- One or many blisters that are filled with pus and easy to pop.
 In infants, the skin is reddish or raw-looking where a blister has broken.

 Your health care provider will look at your skin to determine if you have impetigo.

-The goal is to cure the infection and relieve the symptoms.
+The goal of treatment is to get rid of the infection and relieve your symptoms.

-Your doctor will prescribe an antibacterial cream.
+Your provider will prescribe an antibacterial cream.
 You may need to take antibiotics by mouth if the infection is severe.

 The sores of impetigo heal slowly.
 Scars are rare.
 The cure rate is very high, but the problem often comes back in young children.